 What We're Looking For:

 Person Specification - Appropriate Adult Volunteer (D= desirable, E= essential) Qualification No specific qualification is required.
 However, volunteers will be expected to attend Teesside Mind’s Core Appropriate Adult training, shadowing within custody and attend a custody tour, before they can commence in the role.
 Mandatory e-learning is also required.
-Work Experience Experience of working with people who have: mental health needs (D) learning disabilities (D) offending behaviour (D) other vulnerabilities (D) Knowledge Knowledge of: issues facing offenders/ex-offenders (D) police custody/ criminal justice system (D) mental health issues (D) Skills (all Essential) Excellent communication skills Listening skills IT Skills Ability to offer support and empathy Plan workload and be flexible Data inputting Ability to maintain professional boundaries and confidentiality Attitude (all Essential) Commitment to Teesside Mind’s values Commitment to meeting the needs of those we provide support to Open and non-judgemental attitude Enthusiastic approach towards helping the client group To be self-aware Able to ask for help when needed Confident & assertive Reliable and professional Other Be 18+ and live in the local area.
+Work Experience Experience of working with people who have: mental health needs (D) learning disabilities (D) offending behaviour (D) other vulnerabilities (D) Knowledge Knowledge of: issues facing offenders/ex-offenders (D) police custody/ criminal justice system (D) mental health issues (D) Skills (all Essential) Excellent communication skills Listening skills IT Skills Ability to offer support and empathy Plan workload and be flexible Data inputting Ability to maintain professional boundaries and confidentiality Attitude (all Essential) Commitment to Teesside Mind’s values Commitment to meeting the needs of those we provide support to Open and non-judgemental attitude Enthusiastic approach towards helping the client group To be self-aware Able to ask for help when needed Confident & assertive Reliable and professional Other Be 18+ and live in the local area and within the UK for the last three years.
 However, as per the statutory guidance, certain individuals are barred from acting in the role with organised services: A police officer An employee of the police A contractor for the police Anyone under the control of a chief officer.
 We are also unable to accept applications from Independent Custody Visitors.

 Summary